ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/03-file/assignment.md

 4. Open the first log record by clicking on the double arrow icon under `Actions`
 5. Click on the `Attributes` tab

-ugh, `1.method` is ugly.
-Let's fix it!
+Ok.
+We see `1.method`, but that's ugly.
+Let's fix it with OTTL!

 1. Open the [button label="OTTL Playground"](tab-1) tab
-2. Paste into the `OTLP Payload` pane an example of our JSON-ified `router` logs:
+2. Paste into the `OTLP Payload` pane an example from our JSON formatted `router` logs with the new `method` key:
 ```json
 {
   "resourceLogs": [